redis/redis-doc/topics/functions-intro.md

 )
 ```

-In the example above, we provide two arguments about the function to Lua's `redis.register_function()` API: its registered name and callback.
+In the example above, we provide two arguments about the function to Lua's `redis.register_function()` API: its registered name and a callback.

-We can load our now library and use `FCALL` to call the function.
+We can load our library and use `FCALL` to call the registered function.
 Because _redis-cli_ doesn't play nicely with newlines, we'll just strip these from the code:

 ```